 We regard our proprietary software, domain names, trade names, copyrights, trademarks, trade secrets and other intellectual property as critical to our success.
 In particular, we have spent a significant amount of time and resources in developing TLBB and DMD.
 Our ability to protect our proprietary rights in connection with TLBB and DMD is critical for the success of these games and our overall financial performance.
-We have registered a number of software in China for copyright protection and we have taken various measures to protect our source codes, including confidentiality agreements and segregation of source codes, so that only our Chief Technology Officer has access to the entire source codes for any of our games.
-We have applied for registration of 281 trademarks in the PRC, including those related to our company name and our MMORPGs.
+We have registered software in China for copyright protection and we have taken various measures to protect our source codes, including confidentiality agreements and segregation of source codes, so that only our Chief Technology Officer has access to the entire source codes for any of our games.
+We have applied for registration of 451 trademarks in the PRC, including those related to our company name and our MMOGs and Web-based games.
 We have obtained a trademark registration certificate in the PRC relating to TLBB.
-We have also applied for 73 trademarks in countries and regions such as Taiwan, the United States, Europe, Malaysia, Turkey and Vietnam relating to our company name and our MMORPGs.
-We have obtained four trademarks relating to TLBB in Taiwan and two trademarks relating to DMD in Taiwan and three in Japan.
-In addition, we have obtained six trademarks in the European Union relating to our games TLBB and DMD.
+We have also applied for 117 trademarks in countries and regions such as Taiwan, the United States, Europe, Malaysia, Turkey and Vietnam relating to our company name, our MMOGs and our Web-based games.
+We have obtained four trademarks relating to TLBB in Taiwan and two and three trademarks relating to DMD in Taiwan and Japan, respectively.
+In addition, we have obtained six trademarks in the European Union relating to TLBB.
+However, we may not succeed in obtaining trademarks that we have applied for, including any trademarks relating to our games TLBB and DMD.
 Any failure to register trademarks in any country or region may limit our ability to protect our rights in such country or region under relevant trademark laws, and we may even need to change the name or the relevant trademark in certain cases, which may adversely affect our branding and marketing efforts.